 Middleborough in Plymouth County, Massachusetts — The American Northeast (New England)

 Location.
-41° 53.77′ N, 70° 53.857′ W. Marker is in Middleborough, Massachusetts, in Plymouth County.
-Marker is on East Main Street (Massachusetts Route 105) 0.1 miles from Montello Street, on the right when traveling east.
+41° 53.719′ N, 70° 54.349′ W. Marker is in Middleborough, Massachusetts, in Plymouth County.
+Marker is at the intersection of North Main Street (Massachusetts Route 105) and Barrows Street, on the right when traveling north on North Main Street.
+The marker is on front lawn of The Memorial Early Childhood Center.
 Touch for map.
-Marker is in this post office area: Middleboro MA 02346, United States of America.
+Marker is at or near this postal address: 219 North Main Street Middleborough, MA 02346, Middleboro MA 02346, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Site of the First Successful Iron Works in the Old Colony (approx. 8½ miles away); First School House (approx. 9.8 miles away); Memorial for Soldiers against Terrorism (approx. 9.8 miles away); The Brig Independence (approx. 11.9 miles away); Wareham War Memorial Wareham World War I Monument (approx. 12.6 miles away); Tremont Nail Factory (approx. 12.7 miles away); Warham Cotton Factory Memorial (approx. 12.7 miles away).
+The Wading Place (approx. 0.4 miles away); Site of the First Successful Iron Works in the Old Colony First School House (approx. 9.4 miles away); Memorial for Soldiers against Terrorism (approx. 9.4 miles away); The Brig Independence (approx. 12.3 miles away); Tree of Knowledge (approx. 12.8 miles away); Wareham War Memorial (approx. 12.9 miles away); Wareham World War I Monument (approx. 12.9 miles away).

 Credits.
 This page was last revised on August 14, 2020.
 It was originally submitted on August 9, 2020, by Stephen St. Denis of Worcester, Massachusetts.
 This page has been viewed 139 times since then and 35 times this year.
 Photo 1. submitted on August 9, 2020, by Stephen St. Denis of Worcester, Massachusetts. • Michael Herrick was the editor who published this page.